andreashasse/circuit_breaker/README.md

 # circuit_breaker

 This is a simple circuit breaker.

 Pros: Doesn't copy the payload to the circuit breaker process.

 Cons: Not well tested, might have perfomance bottlenecks.

-Start one circuir_breaker per thing you want to protect.
+Start one circuit_breaker per thing you want to protect.
 You are responsible for supervising the circuit breaker yourself.

 ## Options when starting